-Smoke testing, also called build verification testing or build acceptance testing, is nonexhaustive software analysis that ascertains that the most crucial functions of a program work but does not delve into finer details.
+Smoke testing, also called build verification testing or confidence testing, is a software testing method that is used to determine if a new software build is ready for the next testing phase.
+This testing method determines if the most crucial functions of a program work but does not delve into finer details.

 The term smoke testing originates from a basic type of hardware testing in which a device passes the test if it doesn't catch fire the first time it turns on.
 Daily build and smoke tests are among industry best practices advocated by the Institute of Electrical and Electronics Engineers in Code Complete by former IEEE editor in chief and software engineer expert Steve McConnell.

 What are the different types of smoke testing?

 Types of smoke testing include the following:

 - Manual smoke testing.
 Human software testers conduct smoke tests manually.
 This includes manually developing and updating test cases.
 Test scripts are also written manually for new or existing features.